 This section explains how and why we use personal data to build profiles which enable us to understand our supporters, improve our relationship with them, and provide a better supporter experience.

 Analysis and grouping

-We analyse our supporters to determine common characteristics and preferences.
+We analyse our support to determine common characteristics and preferences.
 We do this by assessing various types of information including behaviour (e.g. previous responses) or demographic information (e.g. age or location).

 By grouping people together on the basis of common characteristics, we can ensure that group is provided with communications, products, and information which is most important to them.
 This helps prevent your inbox from filling up, and also means we aren’t wasting resources on contacting people with information which isn’t relevant to them.

-We profile individuals who opt in through our site and out membership services in terms of –
+We profile individuals who opt in through our site and our membership services in terms of:

 - How often they open emails from us